 All the resources and suggestions up to this point have focused on student loan forgiveness and outside programs.

-These resources may help eliminate a portion of the student debt, but most borrowers will have to come up with a strategy to eliminate the remaining loan balances.
+These resources may help eliminate a portion of the student debt, but most borrowers will have to develop a strategy to eliminate the remaining loan balances.

-The good news is that there are a number of tools and tactics that can be used to keep payments manageable and pay off the debt at the same time.
+The good news is that there are many tools and tactics available to keep payments manageable and pay off the debt at the same time.

 Programs like PSLF might be a great way to pay off federal student loans, but private student loan forgiveness programs don’t really exist.

-Borrowers with larger private loan balances often face high interest rates and unforgiving lenders.
+Borrowers with larger private loan balances may face high interest rates and unforgiving lenders.

 Often, the best plan for private loans is to refinance with a new lender.
-Most borrowers are able to get lower interest rates and more favorable repayment terms.
+Most borrowers can get lower interest rates and more favorable repayment terms.
 This is because a graduate with a job and credit history is much less of a credit risk than an unemployed student.
 Less of a credit risk for lenders means lower interest rates.

-At present many companies are offering interest rates below 3%.
+At present many companies are offering interest rates at about 2%.

 Borrowers that are not able to refinance will want to target the highest interest rate loans first.
-Pay the minimum on all loans except the high interest rate loan.
-Once the loan with the big interest rate has been eliminated, the next highest loan can be paid off.
+Pay the minimum on all loans except the high-interest loan.
+Once the loan with the big interest rate is paid, aggressive repayment begins on the next loan.
 The idea behind this approach is to pay as little as possible on interest over the life of all the loans.

 Where refinancing at a lower rate is an easy call for private loans, it is much more difficult for federal government loans…